qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_process_reqs.rst

    Each Safety Analysis shall have a unique ID.
 It shall be in a format which is also human readable and consists of

       * type of Safety Analysis
-      * keyword describing the level of analysis
+      * keyword describing the feature
       * keyword describing the content of the Safety Analysis

    The naming convention shall be defined in the project and shall be used consistently.